AugCogVR/cogbre-nexus/README.md

 This is the server / "nexus" component for "cogbre."

+This application supports research of the [Auburn CSSE Program Understanding Lab](https://program-understanding.github.io/).

 It supports the VR front end at https://github.com/AugCogVR/cogbre-vr

 This has been developed against Python 3.9.